 If you do not want ReSharper to suggest this, you can disable the code inspection that detects it (Convert property to auto-property).
 In this case, properties with backing fields are not highlighted and quick-fixes are not suggested, but you can still apply the conversion with the context action or with the corresponding refactoring:

 The reverse functionality of converting existing auto-properties to properties with backing field is also available with the corresponding context action.
 You can also generate default bodies for property accessors using the To computed property context action:

-To convert properties to auto-properties with code cleanup
+To convert properties to auto-properties with custom code cleanup profile

 Go to the Code Cleanup settings page:.

 - Create a new profile as described in the To create a new custom cleanup profile section.
 In the Selected profile settings section for the new profile, tick the Use auto-property, if possible check box.
 Optionally, you can enable other code cleanup tasks in this profile.

 Click Save to apply the modifications and let ReSharper choose where to save them, or save the modifications to a specific settings layer using the Save To drop-down list.
 For more information, see managing and sharing resharper settings.